sybrew/the-seo-framework/readme.txt

 				* TODO SEE: https://github.com/sybrew/the-seo-framework/issues/18
 		* The SEO Bar is a little less daunting--by 13.63% to be exact.
 		* Added a descriptive warning to the sitewide `nofollow` and `noarchive` settings.
+		* Added a descriptive link to title and description settings in the home page metabox and on the term settings pages.
 	* **Changed:**
 		* TSF now requires WordPress 4.6 (previously 4.4).
 		* TSF now requires PHP 5.4 (previously 5.3).